Marta Kaczmarek

 Marta Kaczmarek is a Polish-Australian theatre, television and film actress.

 Early life

 Kaczmarek was born in Krasnystaw, Poland, and trained at the Ludwik Solski Academy for the Dramatic Arts in Krakow.
-She moved to Perth, Western Australia, with her husband and daughter in the 1980s before moving to Melbourne in 2007.
+She moved to Perth, Western Australia, with her husband Kristof (Krzysztof) and daughter Kasia in the 1980s, where she worked as a dancer, waitress, real estate agent, actor, director and lecturer at the Western Australian Academy of Performing Arts.
+Along with her husband, they formed Theatre Zart.

 Career

 After a career in theatre, Kaczmarek's first Australian film role was opposite Geoffrey Rush in Shine.

 Kaczmarek has had guest roles in numerous Australian television series as well as recurring roles in Wild Kat, Offspring, Rake and Wentworth.

+Her book of poems, Ziemia Przybrana (Adopted Earth), was published in 2004.